noonebehindthis/Rclone/README.md

 - First get the following prepared:
   - A @BotFather bot token.
 [Tutorial](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token)
   - Your Telegram user ID.
 Talk with [this](https://t.me/userinfobot) bot
-  - [OPTIONAL] Your Rclone config, you need to encode it to [Base64](https://www.base64encode.org)
+  - Your Rclone config, you need to encode it to [Base64](https://www.base64encode.org)
+  -  This is necessary if you want to keep the rclone config even if the bot restarted.
-- Next click the Deploy button above, make sure you have a Heroku account
+- Next click the Deploy button
-- Fill in the text fields with the information you prepared
+- Fill in the fields with the information you prepared
 - Press the `Deploy` button
 - Wait for the app to finish deploying
 - Go to the app's dashboard and go onto the 'Resources' tab